liferay/liferay-docs/develop/tutorials/articles/250-forms/01-forms-and-validation.markdown

 ![Figure 2: A required validator with a custom error message.](../../images/forms-input-required-message.png)

-Below is a list of all of the available validation rules:
+Below is a list of all the available validation rules:

-*acceptFiles*: Specifies that the field can contain only the file types given.
+**acceptFiles:** Specifies that the field can contain only the file types given.
 Each file extension must be separated by a comma.
 For example `<aui:validator name="acceptFiles">'jpg,png,tif,gif'</aui:validator>`

-**alpha**: Allows only alphabetic characters.
+**alpha:** Allows only alphabetic characters.

-**alphanum**: Allows only alphanumeric characters.
+**alphanum:** Allows only alphanumeric characters.

-**date**: Allows only a date.
+**date:** Allows only a date.

-**digits**: Allows only digits.
+**digits:** Allows only digits.

-**email**: Allows only an email address.
+**email:** Allows only an email address.

-**equalTo**: Allows only contents equal some other field that has the specified field ID.
+**equalTo:** Allows only contents equal to some other field that has the specified field ID.
 The ID is declared in the opening and closing validator tags.
 For example `<aui:validator name="equalTo">'#<portlet:namespace />password'</aui:validator>`

-**max**: Allows only an integer value less than the specified value.
+**max:** Allows only an integer value less than the specified value.
 For example, a `max` value of `20` is specified here `<aui:validator name="max">20</aui:validator>`

-**maxLength**: Allows a maximum field length of the specified size.
+**maxLength:** Allows a maximum field length of the specified size.
 The syntax is the same as `max`.

-**min**: Allows only an integer value greater than the specified value.
+**min:** Allows only an integer value greater than the specified value.
 The syntax is the same as `max`.

-**minLength**: Allows a field length longer than the specified size.
+**minLength:** Allows a field length longer than the specified size.
 The syntax is the same as `max`.

-**number**: Allows only numerical values.
+**number:** Allows only numerical values.

-**range**: Allows only a number between the specified range.
+**range:** Allows only a number between the specified range.
 For example, a range between 1.23 and 10 is specified here `<aui:validator name="range">[1.23,10]</aui:validator>`

-**rangeLength**: Allows a field length between the specified range.
+**rangeLength:** Allows a field length between the specified range.
 For example, a range between 3 and 8 characters long is specified here `<aui:validator name="rangeLength">[3,8]</aui:validator>`

-**required**: Prevents a blank field.
+**required:** Prevents a blank field.

-**url**: Allows only a URL value.
+**url:** Allows only a URL value.

 Now that you know how to validate your forms, you can learn how to conditionally require user input next.

-## Conditionally Requiring an Input [](id=conditionally-requiring-an-input)
+## Conditionally Requiring A Field [](id=conditionally-requiring-a-field)

-Sometimes you'll want to validate an input based on the value of another input.
+Sometimes you'll want to validate a field based on the value of another field.
 You can do this by checking for that condition in a JavaScript function within the `required` validator's body.